Ipstenu/join-my-multisite/readme.txt

 In your theme's CSS.
 This is basically the default WordPress signup page, just done in short-code form, so it will default to use your site's CSS anyway.
 The css falls under `.mu_register` of you want to override it in your theme.

-= Can users sign up for a blog and an account when using the shortcode? =
+= Can users sign up for a blog and an account via this plugin? =

 No. That's such a massive network thing, the tinfoil hat in me didn't want to do it.
 You could fiddle with the signup page code, if you wanted, but I don't plan to support it.

 = Is this BuddyPress compatible? =

-As far as the BuddyPress basics go (one instance, network activated) it seems to.
+As far as the BuddyPress basics go (one instance, network activated) it seems to, however it's not supported at this time.
+One user reported that with BP and JMM active, they weren't getting any emails for registration, so it's probably best to be used as a 'Join if you're logged in' thing, versus a 'Sign up on this site' one.

 = Can I set global options? =